 Insights-driven predictive maintenance

 Predictive maintenance is the leading use case for the application of digital twins in Industry 4.0.
-The approach is also broadly used in facility management, where advanced predictive practices are estimated to generate up to a 20% reduction in a building’s maintenance and energy costs.
-IoT and digital twin technologies are instrumental in generating these savings, as they make it possible to accurately determine maintenance needs before any failure or downtime occurs.
+The approach is also broadly used in smart facility management, where advanced predictive practices are estimated to generate up to a 20% reduction in a building’s maintenance and energy costs.
+IoT and digital twin technologies with smart facility solutions are instrumental in generating these savings, as they make it possible to accurately determine maintenance needs before any failure or downtime occurs.

 Digital twin-based predictive maintenance software pulls in real-time records from every physical asset within a facility and analyzes them against historical readings.
 Any change affecting facility systems and networks triggers an update in a corresponding 3D digital model.
 Through continuous learning, digital replicas can immediately recognize that a given component is wearing down and requires attention, and signal the issue to the facility manager.
 Armed with this knowledge, facility operators know when to take action, and may run simulations to predict how an object will behave under different conditions.
 The opportunity to test various maintenance approaches allows them to anticipate every possible outcome before dispatching a maintenance team on-site.
 As a result, they can find a reliable IoT development company and enhance the overall asset lifecycle, avoiding over-servicing and over-maintaining assets and keeping maintenance costs in check.
 End-to-end property and facilities management software